isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (Sec).md

 <li>
 <p>Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need
 to complete an opt-out form.
-This form will be communicated to parents at the start Term 2 and is also downloadable <u>here</u> (please upload parents opt-out form found in Annex <strong>A</strong> and insert a hyperlink for parents to download the form).
+This form will be communicated to parents at the start Term 2 and is also downloadable <u>here</u>.
 The completed form is to be submitted by 11 April 2025.</p>
 </li>
 <li>
 <p>Parents who wish to opt their children out of the <strong><em>eTeens</em> programme</strong> need
 to complete an opt-out form.
-This form will be communicated to parents at the start of Term 2 and is also downloadable <u>here</u> (please upload parents opt-out form found in Annex <strong>B</strong> and insert a hyperlink for parents to download the form). &nbsp;The completed form is to be submitted by 11 April 2025.</p>
+This form will be communicated to parents at the start of Term 2 and is also downloadable <u>here</u>. &nbsp;The completed form is to be submitted by 11 April 2025.</p>
 </li>
 <li>
 <p>Parents can contact the school at 6466 1144 or via email at <a rel="noopener noreferrer nofollow" target="_blank">njc@moe.edu.sg</a> for discussion or